The Georgia Promise Scholarship (SB 233): Questions and Answers

 No. With a 529 plan, the parents are responsible for contributing money to the account in order to save for their child’s education expenses.
 Promise Scholarships would be state-funded and would not require parents to contribute any of their own money.
 Parents can choose to use a Promise Scholarship Account for education savings, such as saving for college tuition, but the account doesn’t have the same tax benefits that 529 plans do.

-Do other states have education savings accounts?
+Do other states have programs like Georgia’s Promise Scholarship?

-Will SB 233 take money away from Georgia’s public schools?
+Will Promise Scholarships take money away from Georgia’s public schools?

 Will Promise Scholarships help low-income families?

 Yes.
-One benefit of education savings account programs is that they are one of the most equitable education choice methods out there.
-They give students from low-income families more opportunities to access schooling options that are often only available to families with greater financial resources.
+Programs like the Promise Scholarship are one of the most equitable education opportunities out there.
+They give low-income families more opportunity to access schooling options that are often only available to families with greater financial resources.

 Will the Promise Scholarship Act (SB 233) hurt homeschooling families?